-JTP, architects and masterplanners, has been appointed to prepare a Supplementary Planning Document (SPD) for adoption by WCC.
+JTP, architects and masterplanners, have been appointed to prepare a Supplementary Planning Document (SPD) for adoption by WCC.
 JTP will work closely with the community to create the SPD, which will set out the type and layout of land uses that could be built to help ensure that the development is fit for the future and will rejuvenate this important part of the historic city.

-What will happen at the Community Planning Weekend?
+What happened at the Community Planning Weekend?